Bill Bray: Cincinnati Reds

 Bray began the 2009 season with the Triple-A Louisville Bats after failing to earn a spot on the Reds' roster.
 After only a few games in Louisville, Bray underwent Tommy John surgery to repair his left elbow and missed the rest of the year.
-Bray was called up from Triple-A Louisville June 27, and made his 2010 debut with the Reds on June 28, 2010, pitching one inning vs the Philadelphia Phillies.
+Bray was called up to the Reds from Triple-A Louisville June 27, 2010.
+He made his 2010 debut with the Reds on June 28, pitching one inning against the Philadelphia Phillies.